tonnamb/kiko-now/_posts/2018-06-24-scala-spark-cheatsheet.md

 For an exhaustive list of the functions, you can check out the <a href="https://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.Dataset" target="_blank">Spark's Dataset class documentation</a>.

 Hope you've found this cheatsheet useful.
-If you did, please share it with your friends.
 Thank you!